TasneemZh/Hosting-ToDoList/README.md

 Make sure to:

-1- create a site on Heroku to deploy your project on it by typing: heroku create [your-site-name]
+1- create a site on Heroku to deploy your project on it by typing: `heroku create [your-site-name]`

-2- update your local repository on Git (type on HyperTerminal: git add .
-THEN git commit -m "your message")
+2- update your local repository on Git (type on HyperTerminal: `git add .` THEN `git commit -m "[your message]"`)

-3- push your local repository to the remote repository of your Heroku (type on HyperTerminal: git push heroku [master])
+3- push your local repository to the remote repository of your Heroku (type on HyperTerminal: `git push heroku [master]`)

 NOTE: The branch could be any other name than *master*, type your local branch name if that is the case